nstjuliana/DreamUp/_docs/tech-stack.md

 - Integrates with other AWS services

 **Best Practices:**
-- Bundle TypeScript code with `bun build` or `esbuild` before deployment
+- Bundle TypeScript code with `esbuild` or `webpack` before deployment
 - Keep bundle size under 50 MB (Lambda limit)
 - Use Lambda layers for shared dependencies if needed
 - Implement proper error handling and logging